sidshukla/WeatherReporter/README.md

 #TODO

-In the interest of time , i crated a basic application which is production ready.
-I am sharing few ideas which can be used to add more features/flexibility.
+In the interest of time , i have created a simple production ready application.
+More enhancements can be added for more features and flexibility.

 1. Exception handling to translate and display the error messages properly
 2. Junit to test the spring application end to end